EndPointCorp/end-point-blog/2020/09/17/an-introduction-to-automated-testing-for-web-applications-by-example-with-symfony.html.md

 > Why do unit tests need to test objects in isolation?
 Because unit tests need to be simple, fast, and easy to understand.
 Having a test case focused only on validating a single, small piece of functionality is a great way to achieve those three goals.

-Ok se let's see an example of some mock objects in action. consider the `testGetCurrentWeatherDoesNotReturnSuccessWhenTheApiCallIsUnsuccessful` test case in `tests/unit/Service/WeatherServiceTest.php`:
+Ok so let's see an example of some mock objects in action. consider the `testGetCurrentWeatherDoesNotReturnSuccessWhenTheApiCallIsUnsuccessful` test case in `tests/unit/Service/WeatherServiceTest.php`:

 ```php
 public function testGetCurrentWeatherDoesNotReturnSuccessWhenTheApiCallIsUnsuccessful()